 - Booking.com – bed & breakfast, motels & hotels

-After 2017, the fee for the daily pass will be 9,80 CAD per person.
-Planning to stay in the national park for more than 7 days?
-Buy an Annual Discovery Pass for 67,70 CAD per person (or 136,40 CAD for a group) is a cheaper option.
+The fee for the daily pass is CAD 9,80 per person.
+If you’re planning to stay in the national park for more than 7 days, you buy an Annual Discovery Pass for CAD 67,70per person or CAD 136,40 for a group.

-If you like kayaking, paddle boarding or mountain biking, you can rent the gear outside of national parks for budget friendly options.
-If you are coming from Calgary, the cheapest rental is from Outdoor Centre in the University of Calgary.
+If you like kayaking, paddle boarding or mountain biking, you can rent the gear outside of national parks for budget-friendly options or directly in Banff/Jasper.
+Coming from Calgary, the cheapest rental is from Outdoor Centre in the University of Calgary.
 They rent anything from camping gear and clothes to summer and winter equipment for all outdoor activities.

 No matter how much time you spend in the Rockies, you will want to come back and explore more.
 I guarantee it!

 Eating out can get really expensive.
 Do you really need to eat in a restaurant every day?

 When arriving from a big city to the Rockies, stock up on food in Calgary in Canadian Superstore, a supermarket that has plenty of options of prepared food (they will even heat it up for you in the deli section).
 Big supermarkets have a better selection and better prices.
 In smaller towns, supermarket Safeway, Coop and Save on Foods have tasty sandwiches for CAD 8 and cooked meals.

 Food is generally more expensive than in the US or Europe.
 Many times, buying in bulk will save you a few dollars.
 Budget-friendly prices in grocery stores are in Calgary, Canmore, Banff, and Hinton (close to Jasper).
 Prices in Jasper are quite high and ridiculously high prices are in Lake Louise.